 - engage in rigorous physical activity on a daily basis

 Put down the pinot noir.
 For the most part, alcohol isn’t doing you any favors in the weight loss department.
+Research has shown that some people tend to eat more both during and after drinking.
+Plus, alcohol has been shown to suppress fat-burning and may contribute to an increase in belly fat.

 The way alcohol affects the body differs from person to person, but since alcohol has no substantive nutritional value, it’s worth cutting out.